Russia’s drone revolution heaps pressure on Ukrainian defenses

 “Experts are fond of saying that armies shape war.
 But war shapes armies, as well,” Massicot said.

-In the forests of Sumy in northern Ukraine, that translates to what Vyacheslav, the commander of the drone unit, as an endless routine.
+In the forests of Sumy in northern Ukraine, that translates to what Vladyslav, the commander of the drone unit, as an endless routine.

 “It’s systematic work: detection, destruction, detection, destruction.”